-All standby fire lines shall have an approved detector check installed, which shall have provisions for a 1.00inch meter on the bypass.
-The required meter must be purchased from the Department of Public Services.
+All standby fire lines shall have an approved detector check installed, which shall have provisions for a 1.00-inch meter on the bypass.
+The required meter must be purchased from the water department of Public Services.
 No domestic service shall be allowed on a standby fire line.